 An overview of the process can be found in a diagram.

 It is not the responsibility of the ASF Advisory Board to approve funding for proposals.
-They will come together bi-annually to discuss funding proposals that have been put forward following CAA's calls, and will provide the initial review of the proposals to ensure they meet the requirements set out below.
+They will come together bi-annually to discuss funding proposals that have been put forward following CAA's calls and will provide the initial review of the proposals to ensure they meet the requirements set out below.
 The Advisory Board can also assist the proposer with their business case by offering advice and feedback to assist in improving their submission and work with them on further iterations before submission to the Decision Board.

-Once the Advisory Board has decided that a proposal is worth pursuing based on the proposal requirements, a final submission will be sent to the Decision Board three weeks prior to the Decision Board meeting to make funding decisions.
+Once the Advisory Board has decided that a proposal is worth pursuing based on the proposal requirements, a final submission will be sent to the Decision Board two weeks prior to the Decision Board meeting to make funding decisions.

 The Chair of the ASF Advisory Board (Head of AMO) will brief the Chair of the ASF Decision Board on the funding proposals to be considered by the Board and decide if any proposal requires a presentation from the proposer

 The role of the Decision Board is to act as an objective and independent decision-maker to provide advice to the Chair of the group on the approval or rejection of proposals to the ASF.
 It is proposed that CAA's internal AMS Assurance Group takes on the role of the ASF Decision Board, including airline representatives.
-The AMS Assurance Group is an internal cross CAA AMS Technical Policy and Regulation group which is established to help coordinate, prioritise and monitor against AMS initiatives where the CAA has a prime task to enable the deployments.
+The AMS Assurance Group is an internal cross CAA AMS Technical Policy and Regulation group which is established to help coordinate, prioritise and monitor against AMS elements where the CAA has a prime task to enable the deployments.

 The ASF Decision Board will meet bi-annually, to discuss and decide whether to approve or reject proposals, as part of CAA's Assurance Group meeting agendas.